Below is a brief synopsis of the research Snow College students and faculty have been

 - Project M – Next semester we will start collecting women’s and teen girl’s magazines.

-the messages girls and women are being bombarded with all the time and see if they
+messages girls and women are being bombarded with all the time and see if they are

 - Sexual Assault Prevention & Healthy Dating – This is the ongoing service project

-prevention (self-defense & knowledge based) then we take our courses to the female
+(self-defense & knowledge based) then we take our courses to the female students here

-students here as well as out to the community.
-Over the last year we have taught
+as well as out to the community.
+Over the last year we have taught over 200 girls,

-over 200 girls, and the psychology students who have been involved have individually
+and the psychology students who have been involved have individually amassed over

 - Local Ghost Stories – In conjunction with my psychology of fear we are going to start

-that involve many of the other departments on campus (i.e. costume, acting, film,
+involve many of the other departments on campus (i.e. costume, acting, film, special

 - We have just started a new class to get students into volunteer experiences in their